mmitch/wireguard-vpn-masquerade/README.md

 1. edit `wg-conf.server` and include your network configuration
 2. edit `wg-conf.clients` and include all your clients

-In both cases, replace every `PRIVATE-KEY` placeholder the the result of `wg genkey`.
-Run it multiple times so that all keys are different.
+In both cases, replace every `PRIVATE-KEY` placeholder with the result of `wg genkey`.
+Run it once for every client so that all keys are different.

-3. run `wg-conf server` and copy the created configuration to your _server_
+3. run `wg-conf server` and copy the generated configuration to your _server_
 4. run `wg-conf client` for all clients and copy the configuration to your _clients_
    * for mobile clients run `wg-conf qr` instead and scan the generated QR code from the app

-If your clients change, edit `wg-conf.clients` and re-run the steps for both the _server_ and any changed _clients_.
+If your clients change, repeat steps 2 to 4 from above: edit `wg-conf.clients` and re-generate the configuration for both the _server_ and any changed _client_.

 ### git integration